wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/manage-environments.md

         !!!tip

               In Choreo, a project can have multiple non-production and production environments.
 To work in a production environment, you must have permission to access and deploy to production environments.
-Depending on your requirement, you can decide how you want to configure a new environments within a project.
+Depending on your requirement, you can decide how you want to configure a new environment within a project.

 ## Change the order of promotion

 !!! info "Note"
      The capability to change the order of promotion is only available in private data plane organizations.

-The order in which environments are listed in the **Environments** page of a project is the same order in which promotion takes place.
+The order in which environments are listed on the **Environments** page of a project is the same order in which promotion takes place.

 To change the order of promotion across environments in a project, follow the steps given below: